-The manual bilge pump is controlled with its handle, which is located in the Port side fender storage in the afterdeck.
-The purpose of the manual bilge pump is to drain the aft bilge room.
+The manual bilge pump (1) is controlled with its handle, which is located in the port side stowage casing of the afterdeck.
+The purpose of the manual bilge pump is to drain the tank space.

 The electric pumps are submersible.
-One of them is located under the berth of the aft cabin and access to pump can be get by opening floor hatch.
-Another of the bilge pump is located front of toilet and access to pump can be get by opening toilet front wall.
+One of them is located under the berth of the aft cabin or under storage hatch (2), another under the front cabin floor (3) and a third under the berth in the fore cabin (4).
 The bilge water level should remain at a minimum.

 The output of each automatic bilge pump is 41 litres per minute.
-The manual bilge pump' output is 33 litres per minute.
+The manual bilge pump's output is 33 litres per minute.